-Google Ads uses an auction system to display ads on it’s search results page.
-Each time a keyword is input and a search is conducted, Google digs through a supply of bidding advertisers and picks a set of winners to appear above and below organic rankings on its search page.
+Google Ads uses an auction system to display ads on its search results page.
+Each time a keyword is typed in and a search is conducted, Google digs through a supply of bidding advertisers and picks a set of winners to appear above and below organic rankings on its search page.

 As we went over above, each time the advertisers’ ad is clicked, they’re charged a certain fee.
 How much do I pay and how are my ads shown, you ask?
 That’s simple….just kidding.

 Ad positions are how Google determines its winners.
 These ad positions are displayed on the Google Ads dashboard, so it allows us to adjust this position.

 The ad winners are chosen on a combination of factors.
 Most of all, quality, relevance of their keywords, ad text and bid price.

 Search Engine Land provides a great infographic on how AdRank determines the position of your ad.

 Basically, your highest bid price is multiplied by your quality score to place your ad into a position.
 At Symphony, we like to keep our ads around 1-3 as a client’s keyword competition and budget dictate how aggressive we can be.

 Now with competition, AdRank proves to play a huge role in determining the actual cost that you pay per click.

 The cost that you actually pay when someone clicks your ad is based on the above formula.

 Seeing as how this is a bit confusing, we’ve attached an example of 4 advertisers bidding on a keyword and how it converts to their ad rank.